 Floor pan and transmission tunnel areas ≤ 12 in.
 (305 mm) —The limiting extent for deforma- tion in this area corresponds to the marginal range as recommended by the IIHS.
 Deformation in these areas is typically the result of induced damages, which has a much lower potential for serious injuries than deformation from direct contacts.

-It should be emphasized that any occupant compartment damage should be carefully documented in the form of photographs and measurements, particularly for area(s) where the maximum extent(s) are exceeded.
-The same applies for any damage to, or rupture of, the fuel tank, oil pan, or other features that might serve as a surrogate of a fuel tank.
+It should be emphasized that any occupant compartment damage should be carefully documented in the form of photographs and measurements, particularly for pentrations and area(s) where the maximum extent(s) are exceeded.
+The same applies for any damage to, or rupture of, the interior and exterior floorboard and rear trunk, the fuel tank, oil pan, or other features that might serve as a surrogate of a fuel tank.

 Flail-Space Model